try-supernova/developer-learn/docs/terminology.md

 ---
 id: terminology
-title: Terminology
+title: Concepts and Terminology
 ---

 ## 41worker
-Codename for the App Runtime.
+Codename for the Process Runtime.

 ## App
 Application usually developed for the Pluto Store.